· By Merle von KOMBUCHERY

 The can completely disguises the tea beverage and its vibrant cultures.
 If you don't have a glass at hand, you drink the kombucha from the can, without any idea about the color and the current state of the drink.
 If the proper cooling was neglected, it may have continued to ferment and small mini-cultures have formed.
 In an opaque can, this can lead to an unpleasant surprise in the form of a slippery culture in the mouth.
 You would have discovered them long ago in the glass bottle.

-2. Aluminum cans are coated on the inside with plastic, most of which contains BPAA
+2. Aluminum cans are coated on the inside with plastic - in most cases this contains BPA

 Cans should be protected against corrosion so that no metals can come loose and get into the liquid in the can.
 This could change the taste and color of the drink.
 For this reason, the surface of a can is covered with an epoxy plastic in the form of a thin film.
 Bisphenol-A (BPA) is almost always present in this substance.